maxpou/maxpou.fr/_posts/2016-05-25-vagrant-symfony-windows.md

 }
 ```

-If you need, here is some aliases
+If you need, here is some aliases to help you.

 ```sh
 # Remove cache